sgajbi/performanceAnalytics/docs/RFCs/RFC 029 - Unified Multi-Period Analysis Framework.md

 # RFC 029: Unified Multi-Period Analysis Framework

-**Status:** Final (For Approval)
+**Status:** Final (Approved for Implementation)
 **Owner:** Senior Architect
 **Reviewers:** Perf Engine, Risk, Platform
 **Related:** RFC-014 (Cross-Cutting Consistency), RFC-025 (Reproducibility)

-## 1\.
-Executive Summary
+## 1. Executive Summary

 This document specifies the final design for a new, platform-wide **Unified Multi-Period Analysis Framework**.
 A critical limitation of our current analytics suite is its "one-period-per-request" model.
 Clients needing to analyze and compare performance across multiple time horizons (e.g., MTD, YTD, and 1-Year) must make separate, redundant API calls, resubmitting the same large data payloads each time.
 This is inefficient, costly for both client and server, and provides a poor developer experience.

 This RFC addresses this limitation by introducing a new `periods` array to the shared API request envelope.
 This will allow clients to request a comprehensive set of standard and custom time horizons—`1D`, `1W`, `MTD`, `QTD`, `YTD`, `1Y`, `3Y`, `5Y`, `ITD`, and `EXPLICIT`—in a single, optimized API call.
 The engine will be enhanced to perform its core daily calculations once on the supplied data, then efficiently slice and aggregate the results for each requested period.

 The response structure will be updated to a clear, dictionary-based format, mapping each requested period to its corresponding analytical result.
-This change is **fully backward-compatible** and will be consistently applied across all relevant endpoints (TWR, MWR, Contribution, Attribution), dramatically improving the efficiency, power, and usability of the entire analytics suite.
+This change is **fully backward-compatible** and will be consistently applied across all relevant endpoints (TWR, Contribution, Attribution), dramatically improving the efficiency, power, and usability of the entire analytics suite.

 -----

-## 2\.
-Problem & Motivation
+## 2. Problem & Motivation

 The current API design, which uses a single `period_type` field, forces a sequential, inefficient workflow for any user requiring multi-period analysis.
 To generate a standard reporting table with MTD, QTD, YTD, and 1-Year returns, a client must: